danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

 toot:   https://mastodon.social/@danielsaidi/112070621419993035
 ---

-In this post, let's see how we can use GitHub Actions to automate building the DocC of a Swift Package with GitHub Actions.
+In this post, let's see how we can use GitHub Actions to automate building & publishing the DocC documentation for a Swift Package, each time we push to a specific branch.

 ![GitHub Actions Logo]({{page.assets}}header.jpg)